 He has taught full-time for fourteen years in higher education and has convened a number of modules, including Politics of the Oil Monarchies, Middle East in the International System, Introduction to Middle East Politics, and (at his previous institution) Global Studies, State and Society, and Methodology in the Social Sciences.
 In 2014 he was runner-up in the Durham Student Union teacher of the year award (for the Faculty of Social Sciences and Law).
 He has held a number of departmental management portfolios, inter alia, acting deputy head of school, director of undergraduate studies, and director of postgraduate studies (both taught and research).

 He has served as an expert witness on more than a dozen occasions, with his evidence having played a leading role in determining the outcome of Britain’s longest running extradition case.
 His legal work formed the basis of a REF2014 impact case study.
-In 2016 he gave oral evidence on Britain’s Middle East policy to the House of Lords International Relations Committee.
+In 2016 he gave oral evidence on Britain’s Middle East policy to the House of Lords International Relations Committee and in 2017 his work was cited in a UK Parliament Select Committee’s inquiry report entitled ‘The Middle East: Time for New Realism‘.

 In addition to academic work, he has also published with the New York Times, Foreign Affairs, Foreign Policy, the Guardian, the Times Higher Education, and BBC Online.
 In Arabic, his articles have been published by a number of newspapers, with his September 2009 article for Al-Akhbar, ‘The Great Dubai Crash / انهيار دبي الكبير’, credited with predicting the November 2009 Dubai crash.